-Orthodontic treatment can do much more for your child than simply straighten their teeth – it can improve their oral health, help them brush and floss more effectively, and even enjoy a higher quality of life as they grow up!
-Here at Park Place Pediatric Dentistry & Orthodontics, we’re proud to offer the experienced services of orthodontist and pediatric dentist Dr. Ewing so that our special patients won’t have to go elsewhere to receive the comprehensive treatment they need.
+Orthodontic treatment can do much more for your child than simply straighten their teeth—it can improve their oral health, help them brush and floss more effectively, and even enjoy a higher quality of life as they grow up!
+Here, at Park Place Pediatric Dentistry & Orthodontics, we’re proud to offer the services of an experienced orthodontist and pediatric dentist so that our patients can get the comprehensive treatment they need, all in one place.
 Please contact us today to schedule a consultation at our Arlington area practice or if you have any questions.

 Parents are often the first to recognize potential orthodontic problems in their children.

-Your child’s baby teeth perform a very important role – they help ensure your child’s jaw develops as expected, and baby teeth also serve as “placeholders” for adult teeth.
-Many parents wonder if their child’s teeth are growing in properly, during that transition phase between when baby teeth are lost and adult teeth grow in.
+Your child’s baby teeth perform a very important role in helping ensure their jaw develops as expected, serving as “placeholders” for adult teeth.
+Many parents wonder if their child’s teeth are growing in properly during that transition phase between when baby teeth are lost and adult teeth grow in.

 During an early intervention consultation, your child’s orthodontist will examine his or her mouth and oral health, and review with you any concerns they may have about future growth and development, as well as potential early-intervention options, known as Phase I treatment.